carlos-afonso/measles/index.md

 # Visualizing the 2019 Measles Outbreak

-<p style="font-size:80%;">(Updated by <a href="https://www.linkedin.com/in/carlos-afonso-w" target="&#95;blank" rel="noopener">Carlos Afonso</a> on August 27, 2019)</p>
+<p style="font-size:80%;">(Updated by <a href="https://www.linkedin.com/in/carlos-afonso-w" target="&#95;blank" rel="noopener">Carlos Afonso</a> on October 30, 2019)</p>

-Helping understand the 2019 Measles Outbreak by transforming raw data into visualizations.
+The United States is facing, in 2019, the highest number of Measles cases since the disease was eliminated in 2000 [[CDC](https://www.cdc.gov/media/releases/2019/s0424-highest-measles-cases-since-elimination.html)].
+From January 1 to October 3, 2019, 1,250 measles cases have been (preliminarily) confirmed in 31 states [[CDC](https://www.cdc.gov/measles/cases-outbreaks.html)].
+This page presents visualizations that help understand the 2019 measles outbreak.

 ## New York City (NYC)

-NYC was the jurisdiction with most measles cases in the US, and it's the one that provides the best data.
-Indeed, NYC provides raw data about the number of measles cases by neighborhood, age, vaccination status, and date on its [NYC Health Measles webpage](https://www1.nyc.gov/site/doh/health/health-topics/measles.page){:target="&#95;blank" rel="noopener"}.
-This section presents visualizations of that raw data, to help understand the NYC measles outbreak.
+The measles outbreak in New York City (NYC) was declared over on September 3, 2019, practically one year after the first case was detected (on the month of September 2018).
+With 649 confirmed measles cases, NYC is by far the U.S. jurisdiction with most cases, accounting for around half of all U.S. measles cases in 2019.
+The [NYC Health Measles webpage](https://www1.nyc.gov/site/doh/health/health-topics/measles.page){:target="&#95;blank" rel="noopener"} provides raw data about the number of measles cases by neighborhood, age, vaccination status, and date.
+This section presents visualizations of that raw data, to help understand the 2019 measles outbreak in NYC.

 ### NYC Measles Cases by Neighborhood